mvolkmann/blog/src/swift.md

     }
 }

-// Classes can implement protocols
+// Classes can inherit from another class and
-// and they can inherit from other classes. class Rectangle: Shape {
+// they can conform to any number of protocols. class Rectangle: Shape {
     var height: Double
     var width: Double